SindreKjelsrud/kjelsrud.dev/README.md

 | Lagoon | ![#1A333F](https://via.placeholder.com/10/1A333F?text=+) `#1A333F` |
 | Aquamarine | ![#7FCDCD](https://via.placeholder.com/10/7FCDCD?text=+) `#7FCDCD` |

-## Versionlog
+## 📜 Versionlog

-- The first iteration of my website was plain html and css..
+- The first iteration of my website was plain HTML and CSS.
 - The second iteration of my website was a Hugo-instance that used a readymade theme called "PaperMod".